-3.15 Protection of Employees- Unacceptable Customer Behaviour
+3.15 Protection of colleagues - unacceptable customer behaviour

-LiveWest acknowledges that all our employees, agents or contractors are entitled to work in a safe and secure environment free from behaviours such as aggression, bullying, threats, violence, stalking, inappropriate comments on social media, unauthorised recording and behaviour targeting their wellbeing.
+LiveWest acknowledges that all our colleagues, agents or contractors are entitled to work in a safe and secure environment free from behaviours such as aggression, bullying, threats, violence, stalking, inappropriate comments on social media, unauthorised recording and behaviour targeting their wellbeing.
 We take a zero-tolerance approach to behaviours that impact negatively on LiveWest colleagues/contractors, and the expectation is that our customers will treat our colleagues/contractors with the same level of respect and dignity that customers would expect from LiveWest.
 Where this expectation is not met, we will let you know in writing the behaviour that is not acceptable to us.

-Where a customer's behaviour is not acceptable to us, we will open a case and investigate the behaviour under our ASB and Hate Crime Policy/Procedures.
+Where a customer's behaviour is not acceptable to us, we will open a case and investigate the behaviour under our ASB and Hate Crime policy.
 We will take appropriate action which could include reporting the incident to the police, warnings, or legal action to exclude a customer from their home.
-We may also look to put a contact plan in place to protect our colleagues and manage contact with the customer under our Unacceptable Customer Behaviour Policy and Procedures.
+We may also look to put a contact plan in place to protect our colleagues and manage contact with the customer under our Unacceptable Customer Behaviour policy.

-3.16 Confidentiality, Data Protection, and Information Sharing
+3.16 Confidentiality, data protection, and information sharing